 Go Africa Network Inc. is proud to present the

-Location: 116th Street between 7th Ave. and 8th Ave, Harlem, New York City
+Location: ( The Street Festival: 116th Street between 7th Ave. and 8th Ave, Harlem, New York City )

-In recognition and acknowledgment of the significant presence of African and African-centric merchants along the corridor of 116th street in Harlem, New York city, the Go Africa Network Inc. (a 501(C)(3) non-profit focusing on Development, Education and trade initiatives for Africa) in conjunction with in conjunction with Go Africa Health, LLC, Go Caribbean Inc, Go Africa News, LLC, Go Africa Capital Inc., ASG Global Trade Inc., & The African Union Expo, LLC. is hosting a 1 day street festival within the boundaries of Adam Clayton Powell Boulevard (7th Avenue) and Frederick Douglass Boulevard (8th Avenue) on 116 street on July 16th, 2016 between the hours of 10am – 7pm.
+In recognition and acknowledgment of the significant presence of African and African-centric Culture & merchants in Harlem, New York City, the Go Africa Network Inc. (a 501(C)(3) non-profit focusing on Development, Culture, Education and trade initiatives for Africa) in conjunction with in conjunction with Go Africa LLC, Go Africa Health, LLC, Go Caribbean Inc, Go Africa News, LLC, Go Africa Capital Inc., & The African Union Expo, LLC. is hosting a 1 day street festival within the boundaries of Adam Clayton Powell Boulevard (7th Avenue) and Frederick Douglass Boulevard (8th Avenue) on 116 street on July 15th, 2017 between the hours of 10am – 7pm.

 Parameters and Scope

-The Street Festival will provide cultural programing and performances while also promoting the local and regional merchants that have African centric goods and services with allotted space on 116th street from the curb in allotted parameters as prescribed by the City of New York for this event.
-Preference has been given to African Merchants for space during the event on a first come, first served basis.
-All merchants, vendors, and services entities would be required to be licensed and have valid permits by the applicable agencies in the City of New York for selling, promotion, solicitation, and delivery of their particular goods and services.
+Preference has been given to African Merchants in the city of New York for space during the event on a first come, first served basis.
+All merchants, vendors, and services entities would be required to be licensed and have valid permits by the applicable agencies in the City of New York for selling, promotion, solicitation, and delivery of their goods and services

 The merchants and vendors are categorized as follows:

-- Dance, Music and African Art (2 main Pavilions)
+- Dance, Music and African Art (1 main Pavilion)

 - Food and Beverages